dotnet/runtime/docs/design/datacontracts/data_descriptor.md

 This is version 0 of the physical binary blob format.

+### Design requirements

+The design of the physical binary blob descriptor is constrained by the following requirements:
+* The binary blob should be easy to process by examining an object file on disk - even if the object file is for a foreign architecture/OS.
+It should be possible to read the binary blob purely by looking at the bytes.
+Tooling should be able to analyze the blob without having to understand relocation entries, dwarf debug info, symbols etc.
+* It should be possible to produce the blob using the native C/C++/NativeAOT compiler for a given target/architecture.
+In particular for a runtime written in C, the binary blob should be constructible using C idioms.
+If the C compiler needs to pad or align the data, the blob format should provide a way to iterate the blob contents without having to know anything abotu the target platform ABI or C compiler conventions.

+This leads to the following overall strategy for the design:
+* The physical blob is "self-contained": using pointers would mean that the encoding of the blob would have relocations applied to it, which would preclude reading the blob out of of an object file without understanding the object file format.
+* The physical blob must be "self-describing": If the C compiler adds padding or alignment, the blob descriptor must contain information for how to skip the pading/alignment data.
+* The physical blob must be constructible using "lowest common denominator" target toolchain tooling - the C preprocessor.
+That doesn't mean that tooling _must_ use the C preprocessor to generate the blob, but the format must not exceed the capabilities of the C preprocessor.

 ### Summary

 The binary blob format for a physical descriptor is expected to be stored in the memory space of a